arduino-bytes-puerto-serie

 }

-Receiving a sequence is not much more complicated, since we also have the read(byte*, int) function.
+Receiving a sequence is not much more complicated, as we also have the read(byte*, int) function.

-However, integrating it into our code is somewhat more complex since, unlike the transmitter which is an active agent (knows the moment it wants to send), the receiver is a passive subject (it must check if a message is available while continuing to execute its control loop, with greater or lesser degree of asynchrony).
+However, integrating it into our code is a bit more complex because, unlike the transmitter which is an active agent (it knows when it wants to send), the receiver is a passive subject (it must check if a message is available while continuing to execute its control loop, with a greater or lesser degree of asynchronicity).

 For example, the following code uses a TryGetSerialData() function that we call from the main loop.
-If the number of bytes available is greater than the expected number of bytes, the reading is performed and true is returned.
-Otherwise, false is returned.
+If the number of bytes available is greater than the number of bytes expected, the reading is performed and it returns true.
+Otherwise, it returns false.

-The control loop uses the returned value to take the appropriate action when a data packet is received, in the example represented by the OkAction() function.
+The control loop uses the returned value to perform the appropriate action when a data packet is received, represented in the example by the OkAction() function.

 const int NUM_BYTES = 3;